mc-similian/bambulab-ams-spoolman-filamentstatus/README.md

 ## Features

-- Real-time AMS filament status updates
+- Real-time AMS filament status updates for all possible AMS on one printer (max.
+4)
+- Multiple Printer Support (in development, can be tested soon)
 - Synchronizes spool usage with Spoolman
 - Lightweight Docker container for easy deployment
 - Web UI for manually merge or create Spools with collected data
 - Automatic Mode for automatically merge or create Spools with collected data

 ## Getting Started